Adventurer13/ExpandedWoodworking/README.md

 - Lord of the Rims (1.0 only)
 - Nature's Pretty Sweet
 - Realistic Planets (by XeoNovaDan)
+- ReGrowth: Biomes of The Rim (by KennethSamael)
 - RT's Weapon Pack Reloaded (by DrZhivago)
 - Zen Garden